If you're a nominated individual, it’s important you're supported to meet your responsibilities.

 We also have two useful videos which are delivered in partnership with the CQC.
 The first explores the role and responsibilities of nominated individuals and what this entails from a registration and inspection perspective.
 The second is a nominated individuals Q&A session with the CQC.
 Take a look at the videos on our webpage.

 We can help you deepen your knowledge and make sure your organisation complies with:

-- the Manager Induction Standards (MIS) – a measure of good practice and an induction tool for new managers or those taking up a new position.
-The MIS are also key if you are involved in succession planning within your organisation.
+the Manager Induction Standards (MIS) – a measure of good practice and an induction tool for new managers or those taking up a new position.
+The MIS are also key if you're involved in succession planning within your organisation.

 Your staff are your most valuable resource and often, the CQC fundamental standards can only be met if you have safe and competent staff, including leaders and managers - so it’s important that you recruit the right people, develop and lead them effectively.